You’re writing a book. You’ve completed a draft, and emailed it to your editor. It comes back, with lots of suggestions and corrections.

 If You Must Say “No” to an Editorial Suggestion…

 When you hire an editor, or find yourself edited by an editor at a publishing house, do your best to comply to editorial comments.
-But don’t be too ready to change anything in your book on an editor’s say-so: it’s your name on the book, so stand up for yourself. 🙂
+But don’t be too ready to change anything in your novel on an editor’s say-so: it’s your name on the book, so stand up for yourself. 🙂

-Over the years, I’ve said “no” to editors’ demands and suggestions.
+Over the years, I’ve said “no” to mainstream publishers’ editors’ demands and suggestions.
 The key when you reject something, is to be totally professional.
 Explain as much as you need to, but don’t over-explain.
 As we’ve said, your name is on the book.

 Keep in mind that editors can be wrong.
 Developmental editing is subjective.
 And line editors (copyeditors) can be ignorant fools, to put it mildly.
-A copyeditor can correct things which don’t need correcting, and introduce errors.
+A copyeditor can correct things which don’t need correcting, and can introduce errors.
 You’ll hear many authors swear about and at copyeditors.